 The island of Madagascar provides an important case study for viral surveillance to test the presence and evolutionary history of bat viruses and investigate their zoonotic potential.
 Madagascar hosts 46 bat species with nearly 80% endemism, the result of a unique biogeographical history5,6.
 This isolation has also led to the coevolution of extraordinarily diverse viruses within Malagasy bats7,8.
 Moreover, high human-bat contact rates due to hunting, particularly of large fruit bats, across the island increase the potential for zoonotic spillover9.

 A key understudied family of viruses are Astroviruses (AstVs) (family: Astroviridae).
 Astroviruses are positive-sense, single-stranded RNA viruses with a remarkable diversity of hosts, grouping broadly into two genera: Avastrovirus, which infect avian hosts, and Mamastrovirus, which infect mammalian hosts10.
-This includes humans, where they are the cause of all acute non-bacterial 2%-9% of gastrointestinal infections in children11.
+These hosts include humans, in which astroviruses are thought to be responsible for 2-9% of all acute non-bacterial gastrointestinal infections in children11.
 There is substantial evidence of past zoonotic transmission of astroviruses11–15, thought to be facilitated by high diversity and recombination events , and clear gaps in sampling and evolutionary history highlight the need to improve our understanding of astroviruses.

 Astroviruses have been detected with notable presence and remarkable diversity in bats, though these values range widely depending on the study design, species, and location16–20.
 Differing phylogenetic analyses reveal both strong and weak host- and geographic- clustering, with some bat astroviruses grouping more closely with members of the avian Avastrovirus genus.
 The detection of high astrovirus diversity detected within members of the same population suggests the simultaneous circulation of multiple strains, perhaps driven by the co-roosting of multiple species in dense aggregations and again highlighting the importance of bats as drivers of virulence.
 These insights, however, have been largely based on PCR data from few species of bats, limiting the potential for more robust evolutionary analysis.
 Very recently, metagenomic next-generation sequencing has resulted in the detection of five full-genome bat astroviruses.
 However, limited analysis has been done with these sequences and representation among bat species and geographic location remain extremely limited.